 Scott Rudin will produce.

-Kidman will portray Princess Kosmonopolis with Franco as Chance Wayne.
+Kidman will portray Princess Kosmonopolis; Franco would be cast as Chance Wayne.

 Nicole Kidman, who received an Academy Award for her work in "The Hours," was also nominated for her role in "Moulin Rouge."
 The actress made her Broadway debut in The Blue Room.
 Kidman's other screen credits include lead roles in "Nine," "Australia," "Bewitched," "Cold Mountain," "The Others," "Eyes Wide Shut," "Malice," "Far and Away," "Dead Calm" and "Days of Thunder."